 Recognizes individuals who have provided exceptional volunteer leadership in the area of addiction treatment through board membership and philanthropy.
 This award will be presented annually at the NAATP board reception held as part of the NAATP Annual Leadership Conference.

-The award will be presented by a Caron Executive to a volunteer from a small, medium and large organization.
-Therefore three awards will be presented each year.
+The award will be presented by a Caron Executive to a volunteer from a small and large organization.
+Therefore two awards will be presented each year.

 The Michael Q. Ford Journalism Award has been established by the National Association of Addiction Treatment Providers to recognize the journalistic efforts, both electronic and print, that promote the value of and need for addiction treatment.
 This award has been developed in recognition of the immense leadership provided by Michael Q. Ford, the first Executive of the National Association of Addiction Treatment Providers, and whose journalistic style and flair was evident in all of the publications of NAATP.
 During Michael’s tenure as the executive for NAATP, his energy, wit and determination helped to shape the direction of this organization.